AlexCazan/PythonDavaX/README.md

     Exposes the service at pythondavax.com
-    Uses GCE Ingress controller via annotation kubernetes.io/ingress.class: "gce" TLS and cert-manager annotations can be added as needed
+    Uses GCE Ingress controller via annotation kubernetes.io/ingress.class: "gce" TLS and cert-manager annotations can be added as needed Also, the pythondavax.com needs to be a domain in order to be accessed.
+See the website access rubric for accessing the application.

 Logging & Monitoring
     Application logs are printed to stdout (captured by Kubernetes/GKE logging stack) Add Prometheus or Cloud Monitoring instrumentation as needed

+Website Access
+    The application can be accessed and tested on the specific url: http://34.123.128.240/ui/